wp-plugins/profile-builder/trunk/readme.txt

 = Why do the custom WordPress fields still show up, even though I set it to be "hidden"? =

 	Profile Builder only disables the default fields in the front-end of your site/blog, it does absolutely nothing in the dashboard.

+= I entered the serial number I received in the confirmation e-mail, but the indicator still is red.
+What’s wrong? =

+	The validation, as well as the update checks require an active internet connection.
+If you are currently working on a localhost, check your internet connection.
+If you, however, are on a live server and your serial number won't validate, it means that either our servers are/were down or your server blocked the validation request.

+= I see that there is a heading in the Extra Profile Fields section of Profile Builder, but it isn’t displaying in the front-end, neither in the back-end.
+How come? =

+	If you mean the default Header item "Extra Profile Fields", as long as you don't change the title, it won't show up.

+= I deleted the default header from the Extra Profile Fields section, but when I refreshed the page, it was there again.
+Am I seeing things? =

+	Luckily for you, you aren't imagining it!
+The plugin is designed in such way, that there must always be a header item in the list.
+But don't worry: your users won't see the default header.

 = I can’t find a question similar to my issue; Where can I find support? =